Alliance-Software/vitasite-docs/docs/content/content.md

 **Live** – This check box determines whether this content item can be seen by your site visitors.
 If the content item is not live (the box is not checked), then visitors to your site will not see this item.
 Once you make the content item live (by checking the box and saving your changes), VitaSite will make it available for your web site visitors to see.
 This functionality allows you to work with an item in the administrative tools until you get it finished, without making it available on the site until it is ready.

-**Private** – This check box is only available in a multiple sites installation of VitaSite.
+[**Private**](../index.md#private) – This check box is only available in a multiple sites installation of VitaSite.
 If this box is checked, this item can only be used on the site in which it is created.
 If this box is unchecked, it will be made available for use on other sites in the installation.

-If you are creating a regular content item, you can proceed to Step 2.
-The following options only apply to content filters.
+_If you are creating a regular content item, you can proceed to [Step 2](#step-two).
+The following options only apply to content used in a [content filter](#content-filter)._

 **Author** – This is an optional field used to identify the author of the content item.
-If the item is used in a content filter, the information in this field is shown to users as part of the content summary.
+If the item is used in a [content filter](#content-filter), the information in this field is shown to users as part of the content summary.
 Otherwise, site users do not see this field.

-**Image Upload** - This is an optional field used to identify a thumbnail image for this content item when it is used in a content filter.
+**Image Upload** - This is an optional field used to identify a thumbnail image for this content item when it is used in a [content filter](#content-filter).
 The content filter settings further describe how the image is used.

-Publish Date – This is an optional field used to determine when a content item should appear in a content filter.
+**Publish Date** – This is an optional field used to determine when a content item should appear in a [content filter](#content-filter).
 It only applies to content filters, and does not affect the appearance of the content item when it is inserted on a page.

-Expire Date – This is an optional field used to determine when a content item should disappear in a content filter.
+**Expire Date** – This is an optional field used to determine when a content item should disappear in a [content filter](#content-filter).
 It only applies to content filters, and does not affect the appearance of the content item when it is inserted on a page.

-Summary – This is an optional field used to provide a short summary of the content item.
-It is only used when an item is part of a content filter, and the content filter has been set to show summaries.
+**Summary** – This is an optional field used to provide a short summary of the content item.
+It is only used when an item is part of a [content filter](#content-filter), and the content filter has been set to show summaries.

-Once you have completed these fields, you will generally proceed to the editor in [Step Two](#step-two).
+Once you have completed these fields, you will generally proceed to the editor in [Step 2](#step-two).

 ### Step Two